gaoyang5323/Encrypt-Thanos/README.md

 3) Simple integration, a @EnableEncrypt annotation can turn on global encryption rules, and supports @SeparateEncrypt class-level or method-level fine-grained control of encryption

+4) @SortSignEncryptjoin request parameter sort encryption

-4) yml configuration is simple and provides prompt description
+5) yml configuration is simple and provides prompt description

 Note: Currently only decryption of application / json data submission is supported; form submission is not decrypted!